conda-forge/cfep/cfep-09.md

 This CFEP proposes a change to how our internal pinning system works.
 The new system will comprise of a new repo for proposed migrations.
-To propose a migration a PR will be issued with a new version of the global pinning file and some metadata about the migration needed (if any).
+To propose a migration a PR will be issued into the pinning feedstock with a yaml expressing the changes to the global pinning file.
 Once the PR is squashed and merged the bot will take the metadata to calculate which packages need to be rebuilt and start issuing PRs with the new pinning as a local pinning file to the feedstocks